 In 1988, Janice Criswell, a Tlingit basket weaver, volunteered her time to share her culture with Sheldon Jackson Museum’s summer visitors and the Native Artist Residency Program was born.

-Native Alaskan from all over the state have participated in the program representing the Tlingit, Haida, Tsimshian, Unangan, Alutiiq, Yup’ik, Inupiat and Athabascan cultures.
+Native Alaskans from all over the state have participated in the program representing the Tlingit, Haida, Tsimshian, Unangax, Alutiiq, Yup’ik, Inupiat, Cup’ik, and Athabascan cultures.

 The museum has previously partnered with the Sitka Sound Science Center and the Sitka Fine Arts Camp to co-host artists to teach classes to youth and adults.